Maureen (album)

 Maureen is the third studio album by German recording artist Joy Denalane.
 It was released by Nesola Records and Four Music on May 20, 2011, in German-speaking Europe.
 Her first German-language studio album since Mamani (2002), it takes its title from Denalane's middle name.
-Incorporating neo soul, R&B and hip hop styles, it features production and songwriting credits from Steve McKie, Kahedi, Bilal and Denalane's husband Max Herre.
+Incorporating neo soul, R&B and hip hop styles, it features production and songwriting credits from Steve McKie, Anthony Bell, Kahedi, Paul "Gooch" Cantor, Bilal and Denalane's husband Max Herre.

-Upon its release, Maureen received a positive response from critics and reached number eight on the German Albums Chart.
-Elsewhere, the album peaked at number thirty-six in Austria and number eleven on the Swiss Albums Chart, becoming both her highest and lowest-charting album yet, respectively.
-Spawning four singles, an English language version of Maureen was released in March 2012.
+Upon its release, Maureen earned a mixed response from critics who complimented its production but found that the album lacked depth.
+On the charts, it debuted number eight on the German Albums Chart.
+Elsewhere, the album peaked at number thirty-six in Austria and number eleven on the Swiss Albums Chart.
+Spawning four singles, including lead single "Niemand (Was wir nicht tun)," an English language version of Maureen was released in March 2012.

+Critical reception

+Maureen earned generally mixed reviews from music critics.
+Laut.de editor Mara Wecker rated the album three stars out of five and noted that Maureen was "a bit more pop" than Denalane's previous albums.
+She concluded that "even if there is objectively nothing wrong with this record, the spark in the overall package doesn't really jump over.
+The rawness and rawness that made Joy Denalane so stunning from the start only comes through in certain places."
+Frank Lähnemann from the German edition of Rolling Stone praised the album's technical as well as Denalane's vocal performance on Maureen but noted that the album left him "unemotional," writing: "Here I only feel cold and strangeness, as if I were leafing through the advice pages of Cosmopolitan."
+Plattentests.de called the album a "logical consequence of her two previous albums: The modernity of classic soul."